RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/CinemaVoucher.md

 2) get an idea for the adaptation towards a similar cinema voucher
 3) implement the program
 4) run and test the new program
-5) compare the solution with an other student
+5) compare the solution with another student

 #### Supporting information